ilmercatinodellibro/ilmercatinodellibro/README.md

    1. Preferably in another terminal, `cd` into `packages/client`.
    2. Copy and rename the file `.env.example` to `.env`.
    3. Open the `.env` file in edit mode.
-   4. Replace `DOMAIN="localhost:3000"` with the domain of your application.
+   4. Replace `DOMAIN` with the domain of your application.
 It should be `www.ilmercatinodellibro.com`.
+Notice that in this case you shouldn't include the protocol (`https://`) since it will be added automatically.
    5. If you have configured some options for social login, set either (or both) `FACEBOOK_LOGIN_ENABLED=true` and `GOOGLE_LOGIN_ENABLED=true` according to your needs.
    6. Save and close this file.
 10. In the terminal, go back to the root of the code, where this file is located.